FDP: A Frequency-Decomposition Preprocessing Pipeline for Unsupervised Anomaly Detection in Brain MRI: Methodology

 \section{Methodology}

 We start with a systematic analysis of pathological signatures in the frequency domain of brain MRI, identifying their distinct frequency signal patterns.
 Building on the findings, we propose a novel frequency-domain signal processing framework that selectively suppresses anomalies while preserving anatomical features.
 The overall structure of Frequency-Decomposition Preprocessing (FDP) pipeline is shown in Figure~\ref{fig:main_structure}.
 FDP primarily consists of the Frequency Reconstruction Module (FRM) for core frequency signal reconstruction, supplemented by the High-Frequency component (HFSup) for enhanced structural detail refinement.
 MRIs are first transformed into the frequency domain and split into high- and low-frequency components using a frequency filter.
 The FRM reconstructs the low-frequency part, which is then merged with the preserved high-frequency signals to form a complete frequency-domain representation.
 This is converted back into the spatial domain to guide healthy MRI reconstruction using a generative model.
-In parallel, the preserved high-frequency signals are also transformed into an image and added to the final output.
-This helps preserve anatomical structures, sharpen edges.
+In parallel, the high-frequency signals are also transformed into an image and used as an auxiliary structural prior, which helps preserve anatomical structures and sharpen edges.